 I don’t have an appointment but need one.
 What do I do?

 Rest assured the office team are all still working and contactable.
 The best way to contact the office at the moment is by email on email@example.com (not GDPR compliant but I’ll leave that up to you).
-The phone has been particularly busy this week so it currently the easiest way to get in touch.
+The phone has been particularly busy so email is the easiest way to get in touch.

 Thanks for your patience and understanding at this difficult time.
 Stay safe.

 It’s 10pm on a Sunday night and all of my family and I are watching and laughing at Gogglebox on Channel 4.
 Except for my teenage son, who is upstairs in his bedroom.
 He is studying hard because he has decided that he wants to be a doctor.
 He’s started his vocation early — he’s only 14.